ExpeditionRPG/expedition/README.md

 Install Node 8.11.3 using [NVM](https://github.com/creationix/nvm) `nvm install 8.11.3 --latest-npm`

-Install global dependencies: `npm install -g yarn cordova webpack@4 webpack-cli@3 webpack-dev-server@3`
+Install global dependencies: `npm install -g yarn cordova webpack@4 webpack-cli@3 webpack-dev-server@3 karma-cli`

+Install Chrome (if not already installed)

 Install local dependencies: `yarn`

 Run the tests to make sure everything's working: `yarn test`

-#### Setup Notes
+### Setup Notes & Help

-Temporarily, as we continue to consolidate the monorepo, you'll also need to run `npm install -g karma-cli`
+`karma-cli` is a temporary requirement as we consolidate the monorepo

-Chrome is used in headless mode for testing.
-You will need to instal Chrome if you don't have it already.
-[For WSL Users](https://askubuntu.com/a/510186)
+Chrome is used for headless browser testing.
+[How to install Chrome on WSL/Ubunutu cli](https://askubuntu.com/a/510186)

 ### Running the code